mohishghadge/Sidcup-Family-Golf-Clone/README.md

 This project is focused on learning and implementing various animation techniques using modern web technologies.
 The project comprises a web page with interactive elements, animations, and transitions to enhance the user experience.
 I have created an exact replica of the website [Sidcup Family Golf](https://sidcupfamilygolf.com/) using the following technologies:

-This the Depolyed link[Sidcup Family Golf](https://sid-cup-clone.netlify.app/)
+This the Depolyed link [Sidcup Family Golf](https://sid-cup-clone.netlify.app/)

 ## Tools Used